 Less than 1% of Americans Serve to Protect our Nation's Interests while the Remaining 99% Benefit from their Sacrifice

 COSF works to increase public awareness and appreciation of the service, sacrifice and challenges facing our troops, veterans, and their families.
-We are calling on all Americans to move beyond caring, to committed and involved, and provide them opportunities to do just that.
+We are calling on all Americans to move beyond caring, to commit and become involved.
+COSF provides them opportunities to do just that.

 99 Ways to Get Involved